Title X of the Patriot Act: Sec. 1008. Feasibility study on use of biometric identifier scanning system with access to the FBI integrated automated fingerprint identification system at overseas consular posts and points of entry to the United States.

 The Attorney General will create a study on the feasibility of using biometric identifiers to identify people as they attempt to enter the United States.
 It will be connected to the FBI's database to flag suspected criminals.

 Sec.
 1009.
 Study of access.

 Up to $250,000 will be provided to the FBI so it can provide a computer-based list of suspected terrorists' names to the airlines.

 Sec.
 1010.
 Temporary authority to contract with local and State governments for performance of security functions at United States military installations.

 The Department of Defense's funding may be used for private contracts for security purposes.

 Sec.
 1011.
 Crimes against charitable Americans.

 Charity fraud is amended.
 Solicitors must promptly tell the person they call that they are calling to solicit money or something else of value.

 Sec.
 1012.
 Limitation on issuance of hazmat licenses

-Before getting a license to transport hazardous materials, the driver must have a background check and demonstrate that he or she is fit to handle the materials.
+Before getting a license to transport hazardous materials, the driver must have a background check and demonstrate that they are fit to handle the materials.